-Figure 5 - Channel Configuration Dialog
+Figure 9 - Channel Configuration Dialog

-The recommended bit rate is 70 to 80 Mb/s, especially for applications requiring file transfer while all three channels may be in use.
-Rates over 100 should be used only for applications requiring reproduction of very high detail material.
+The recommended bit rate is 70 to 80 Mb/s, especially for applications requiring file transfer while three or four channels may be in use.
+Rates over 80 should be used only for applications requiring reproduction of very high detail material.